kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

     na_values: ['#NA', NA]
 ```

-## Load / save a pickle file from / to a local file system
+## Load/save a pickle file from/to a local file system

 ```yaml
 airplanes: